 In 2021, less than \$6 million of alcohol tax revenue was spent out of \$13,226,604 collected.
 In 2022, just over \$14 million of alcohol tax funds were allocated out of \$15,248,599 collected.
 32 In 2022 another challenge arose: over 70% of revenue was spent in one of the three designated uses: preventing and treating behavioral health issues and homelessness, with most of these funds specifically to address homelessness.
 Organizations seeking grants funded by Alcohol Tax revenues reported challenges with the processes to apply for, spend, and report on funding, especially smaller, newer, and more diverse organizations.
+In 2023, carryover funds from previous years were disbursed along with current year revenues.
+In 2024, spending will likely return to levels similar to 2022.

-Figure 1: Anchorage Alcohol Tax Expenditures by Use, 2021-2024
+Figure 1: Anchorage Alcohol Tax Revenue Expenditures by Use, 2021-2023